 The tax year is 1 July through 30 June.
 However, tax authorities are empowered to approve a special year-end.

 All companies are required to file an income tax return each year by 31 December for the preceding financial year (1 July through 30 June) by accounting for business income on an accrual basis.
 If the special year granted by the tax authorities ends between 1 July and 31 December, then the tax return is required to be filed by 30 September following the year-end.

 An across-the-board self-assessment scheme is in place whereby assessment is taken to be finalised upon filing of the return.
 The Commissioner, however, has powers to amend the assessment if it is believed that the Ordinance has been incorrectly applied or there is definite information that the assessment made is incorrect.
 These powers are to be exercised within a prescribed time frame.
 In the case of transactions between associates, the Commissioner can substitute the transaction value with the fair market consideration.
 The Commissioner is also empowered to determine tax liability according to the substance of the transaction, disregarding formal arrangements between the parties.

-Tax authorities can require a non-filer to file income tax return for any of the last ten years.
+Tax authorities can require a person whose name is not appearing in the Active Taxpayers List (ATL) to file an income tax return for any of the last ten years.

 Payment of tax

 Companies are required to pay advance tax on the basis of tax liability of the immediately preceding tax year in respect of their income (excluding capital gains and presumptive income).
 The advance tax is to be paid after adjusting the taxes withheld at source (other than the tax withheld relating to FTR).

 Advance tax is required to be paid in four quarterly instalments on or before 25 September, 25 December, 25 March, and 15 June in each financial year.
 Credit for tax paid in a tax year shall be allowed against tax liability of that year.
 However, in case of banking companies, such advance tax is payable on a monthly basis.